Naubody/vHD_encoding_model/README.md

 Behavior-dependent directional tuning in the human visual-navigation network.
 Nau, Navarro Schröder, Frey, Doeller.
 2020.
 Nature Communications

-This code simulates voxel time courses, builds various vHD-encoding models, trains them using cross-validated ridge regression and tests them on held-out data.
+This code simulates voxel time courses, builds various encoding models of virtual head direction (vHD), trains them using cross-validated ridge regression, and finally tests them on held-out data.
+The model also estimates the vHD-tuning width for each voxel (similar to population receptive field mapping).
 Requires SPM12.

 Click [HERE](https://www.nature.com/articles/s41467-020-17000-2/figures/2) for a